Table of Contents:

 His life perfectly fulfilled the Law of God, in thought, word and deed.

-Just prior to the start of Christ’s earthly ministry, God the Father said:
+Just before the start of Christ’s earthly ministry, God the Father said:

 This is My Son, whom I love; with Him I am well pleased.”